VoltDB/voltdb/examples/README.md

 ### adperformance ###

-This application simulates a high velocity stream of simulated events (impressions, clickthroughs, conversions) that are enriched and ingested.
-Several views maintain real-time aggregations on this table to provide a minutely summary for each advertiser, plus drill-down reports grouped by campaign and creative to show detail-level metrics, costs and rates with real-time accuracy.
+This application simulates a high velocity stream of impression, click-through, and conversions events that are enriched and ingested by VoltDB.
+Several materialized views maintain real-time aggregations on this data to provide a minutely summary for each advertiser as well as drill-down reports grouped by campaign to show detail-level metrics, costs and rates with real-time accuracy.

 ### bank-fraud ###